bonnierpolska/devourer/README.md

 Devourer is a generic REST API client for Python 2.7 and 3.3+.

+You can also subclass it to wrap a set of system calls, FFI or a messy dependency.

 It features an object-oriented, declarative approach to simplify the communication.
 It depends on the brilliant requests package as the gateway to API server.
 A simple example: